-One dead and another hurt in shooting
+Man found shot dead outside Tube station

 Officers are examining CCTV footage in the area.

-Formal identification and a post-mortem will take place in due course, the force said.
+Formal identification and post-mortem tests will take place in due course, the force said.

+The shooting is the 60th murder this year currently being investigated by London police.

+The Met has accepted an indefinite loan of murder detectives from the City of London Police to help cope with the spike in cases.